matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 ## Differences

-### Using `call` over `.send` or `.transfer`
+### Use `call` over `.send`/`.transfer`

-The utilization of `payable(X).send` or `payable(X).transfer` is not feasible, as the 2300 gas stipend is generally insufficient for conducting a transfer.
-Furthermore, owing to diverse opcode pricing, the transfer may necessitate state changes, resulting in a large number of L2 gas being expended on data availability.
+Avoid using `payable(X).send`/`payable(X).transfer` because the 2300 gas stipend may not be enough to conduct a transfer, especially if it involves state changes requiring a large amount of L2 gas spent on data availability.
+Instead, it is recommended to use `call`, which follows security best practices.

-To ensure adherence to security best practices, it is recommended to employ `call` instead.
-For instance:

 ::: code-tabs

+For instance, instead of:
 @tab:active .send

 ```solidity